beaugunderson/emoji-aware/README.md

-If you use naive methods for this (or packages that purport to split unicode strings correctly) you'll have trouble because emoji can span multiple characters (and multiple surrogate pairs).
+If you use naive methods for this (or packages that purport to split unicode strings correctly) you'll have trouble because emoji can span multiple characters/surrogate pairs.

-The longest emoji is specified by 4 "regular" emoji with zero-width joiners in between them, for example.
-This library will correctly split that emoji into one space in the returned array of characters.
+The longest emoji I'm aware of is specified by 4 "regular" emoji (one, a heart, with its own variation selector) with zero-width joiners in between them.
+That's 8 unicode characters as split by most libraries.
+This library will correctly split that emoji into one entry in the returned array of characters.

 (But the unicode portion probably needs
 [some more work](https://mathiasbynens.be/notes/javascript-unicode)).